Total Pageviews

 Saturday, April 26, 2025

 I will be participating in the Brush on The Bluff event at the Polly Judd park in Spokane WA May 17th 2025.
 This is a large outdoor event with over 30 professional artists doing live plein air painting.
 If you are in the area be sure to attend!
 The event is Free.
-Those that attend are able to view the art being created and can bid on the art and the proceeds go towards preservation of the park and the natural area surrounding the park and the artists get a portion of the final sale price or can opt to donate all the money from the auction.
+Those that attend are able to view the art being created and can bid on the art and the proceeds go towards preservation of the park and the natural area surrounding the park.
 You can also bid on the art online.
 So if you live nearby or are visiting the area this is a nice event to attend and maybe pick up an art piece and support a good cause.
 There will be over 30 artists attending.
 And there will be vendors with food, and activities for the kids.
-The art will be hung in the Spokane Art School Gallery May 24th Saturday for viewing.
+The art will be hung in the Spokane Art School Gallery May 24th Saturday from 3 to 8 p.m. for viewing.

 https://www.friendsofthebluff.org/brushonthebluff